Headache: Cluster headaches

 Abortive therapy for cluster headaches includes subcutaneous sumatriptan (injected under the skin) and triptan nasal sprays.
 High flow oxygen therapy also helps with relief.

 For people with extended periods of cluster headaches, preventive therapy can be necessary.
 Verapamil is recommended as first line treatment.
 Lithium can also be useful.
 For people with shorter bouts, a short course of prednisone (10 days) can be helpful.
 Ergotamine is useful if given 1–2 hours before an attack.

-Secondary headaches

-Treatment of secondary headaches involves treating the underlying cause.
-For example, a person with meningitis will require antibiotics.
-A person with a brain tumor may require surgery, chemotherapy or brain radiation.

 Neuromodulation

 Peripheral neuromodulation has tentative benefits in primary headaches including cluster headaches and chronic migraine.
 How it may work is still being looked into.

 Epidemiology

 Literature reviews find that approximately 64–77% of adults have had a headache at some point in their lives.
 During each year, on average, 46–53% of people have headaches.
 However, the prevalence of headache varies widely depending on how the survey was conducted, with studies finding lifetime prevalence of as low as 8% to as high as 96%.
 Most of these headaches are not dangerous.
 Only approximately 1–5% of people who seek emergency treatment for headaches have a serious underlying cause.

 More than 90% of headaches are primary headaches.
 Most of these primary headaches are tension headaches.
 Most people with tension headaches have "episodic" tension headaches that come and go.
 Only 3.3% of adults have chronic tension headaches, with headaches for more than 15 days in a month.

 Approximately 12–18% of people in the world have migraines.
 More women than men experience migraines.
 In Europe and North America, 5–9% of men experience migraines, while 12–25% of women experience migraines.

 Cluster headaches are relatively uncommon.
 They affect only 1–3 per thousand people in the world.
 Cluster headaches affect approximately three times as many men as women.